andrewheiss/evalsp21.classes.andrewheiss.com/content/assignment/04-eval-threats.markdown

 4.  **Early childhood development and migration in Jamaica** (Box 9.5, p.
 170)
     -   Original study: Paul Gertler et al., “Labor Market Returns to an Early Childhood Stimulation Intervention in Jamaica,” *Science* 344, no. 6187 (May 14, 2014): 998–1001, doi:[10.1126/science.1251178](https://doi.org/10.1126/science.1251178).

-For each study, do the following:
+For each of the two studies you choose, do the following:

 1. Go through the 13 types of internal validity and describe *in 2–3 sentences* how the study succeeds/fails to address each concern.
 Calculate a total internal validity score.
 2. Describe any threats to external validity and assess how generalizable the findings are. *(≈75 words)*